dar5hak/dar5hak.github.io/content/old/ml-offline-web-tfjs.md

 This will generate a `package.json` file.

-Since we want to use TensorFlow.js in our code, let's declare it as a dependency:
+Since we want to use TensorFlow.js in our code, let’s declare it as a dependency:

 ```sh
 npm install @tensorflow/tfjs